<<This blog has been updated on 12/23/2014>>

 1. COMMIT XSN (or ABORT XSN)

-You might be knowing that LOG entries are first written serially to in-memory structure called Log block and once the buffer is full or any of the transaction COMMITS, then the entire log block is flushed to disk.
-It is important to note that multiple active transactions can be interleaved in the log buffer, and if any one transaction commits, the buffer memory is written to the transaction log file by the log writer.
+It is important to note that multiple active transactions can be interleaved in the log block, and if any one transaction commits, the buffer memory is written to the transaction log file by the log writer.
 No need to worry about what happens to data integrity when multiple transactions interleave at same time because SQL Server implements synchronization objects like spinlocks, mutex to control the access to log buffer.

 To monitor your database log buffer flush and it's size, refer the the perfmon counters given below:

-I explained about the WRITELOG wait type and conditions when LOG Blocks will be flushed to disk to Cx.
-(These details are available in SQLCAT blog given above)
+I explained about the WRITELOG wait type and conditions when LOG Blocks will be flushed to disk to the Customer.

 To show a demo about difference between Autocommit and EXPLICIT transaction which changes the behavior of Log Flush, changed his code: